-Dateline: Portland, OR – Just when you started to think it might be safe to go back in the water the HOA Detective spots a flock of buzzards feasting on another fresh HOA carcass…In this case the “carcass” was yet another hapless condominium association that had fallen victim to a cabal made up of several of the usual suspects that are well-known to local authorities and industry watchdogs.
+Dateline: Portland, OR – Just when you started to think it might be safe to go back in the water the HOA Detective spots a flock of buzzards feasting on another fresh HOA carcass…In this case the “carcass” was yet another hapless condominium association that had fallen victim to a cabal of the usual suspects.

-The culprits were observed by the folks at the CRC REPORT® after they had descended on a group of eight (8) beleaguered condo owners, who found themselves living in a six year-old building which, as it turns out, was falling apart at the seams.
-At least if we are to believe the “story” that was crafted in order to justify the HOA filing lawsuit against the builders in an attempt to recover the cost of repairing the shoddily constructed building that was barely five years old at the time the suit was filed.
+The culprits were spotted after they had descended on a group of eight beleaguered condo owners who found themselves living in a six year-old building that was falling apart at the seams.
+At least that’s the story that led the HOA filing lawsuit against the builder to recover the cost of repairing a building that was barely five years old at the time the suit was filed.

-When it was all said and done these eight owners were required to dip into their own pockets to the tune of at least $38,000 each.
-Combined with the $300,000 in settlement proceeds (thank God for small miracles) this means that the cost of renovating the exterior of this building ended up being at least $75,500 per unit, “Wrapped up” in the final cost were no doubts some tidy profits for both the consultant and the contractor who performed the repair work.
+When it was all said and done the eight owners were required to dip into their own pockets to the tune of at least $38,000 each.
+Combined with the $300,000 in settlement proceeds means that remediation the construction defects ended costing at least $75,000 per unit.

 A bit of digging by the HOA Detective has confirmed that these condominiums initially sold for less than $300,000 per unit six years before the lawsuit was settled which means the remediation costs were 25% of the price of the condominiums when they were new.

 Here at the HOA Detective editorial desk we refer to this as the “construction defect premium,” which is an entirely unnecessary expense that could easily be avoided with proper regulatory and project management oversight during the initial construction process.